ggonza39/outty-scrum-project/Sprint-Planning/Sprint-1/Contributions-Summary.md

 # Sprint 1: Contribution Analysis

 ## Executive Summary
-This report details the technical impact of each team member during Sprint 1.
-Metrics are derived from Git `numstat` data to provide a transparent view of feature implementation and refactoring efforts.
+This report provides a comprehensive analysis of team contributions for the "Outty" project during Sprint 1.
+Metrics are derived from Git numstat data across all branches to provide a transparent view of code volume and architectural development.

+## Metric Definitions
+To ensure accurate interpretation of the data, the metrics are defined as follows:

+- Added: The total number of new lines of code, configuration, or documentation committed to the repository.
+High counts typically correlate with new feature implementation and initial project scaffolding.

+- Removed: The total number of lines deleted or replaced.
+In a Test-Driven Development (TDD) environment, a high "Removed" count is an indicator of Refactoring—the process of cleaning, optimizing, and maintaining code health without changing its external behavior.

+- Total Impact: The sum of Added and Removed lines, representing the total volume of technical interaction with the codebase.

 ## Contribution Matrix
 | Team Member | Added | Removed | Total Impact | Primary Focus |